logrus-dev/black-road/Readme.md

+⚠️[OpenTofu](https://opentofu.org/blog/opentofu-1-7-0/) provides state encryption out of the box since April 2024.
+That update adressed a major part of the problems Black Road attempted to solve.

+---

 Black Road is a deployment tool.
 It is an automation script on the top of HashiCorp's [Terraform](https://www.terraform.io) and [Vault](https://www.vaultproject.io/) projects, written using [zx](https://google.github.io/zx) NodeJS package.
 It implements a very custom deployment pattern which solves very specific issues which occur when using Terraform or Vault directly.
 In particular:

 1. Black Road is a tool for **manual** deployment running from local machine.